jcus/Cryptocurrency-Clusters_Unsupervised-ML/README.md

 ### Recommendation

-* Based on your findings, make a brief (1-2 sentences) recommendation to your clients.
-Can the cryptocurrencies be clustered together?
-If so, into how many clusters?
+* Based on the findings, there is one main clustered in cluster plot.
+The recommendation to investment bnak is the cryptocurrencies be clustered together as one cluster.
+According the elbow plot, the optimal number for clusters is 5.

 - - -